OpenDendro/opendendro/docs/python.md

 ### Installation

-DplPy is planned to be released as a `pip` and `conda` packages for easy installation (e.g., `pip install dplpy` or `conda install -c conda-forge dplpy`).
+dplPy is planned to be released as a `pip` and `conda` packages for easy installation (e.g., `pip install dplpy` or `conda install -c conda-forge dplpy`).
 However, the current installation process for dplPy requires manual steps to be performed after cloning the GitHub repository.

 1. Clone the GitHub repository to your personal machine: `git clone https://github.com/OpenDendro/dplPy.git`; move into the repository `cd dplPy/`
 2. Build conda environment: `conda env create -f environment.yml` or `mamba env create -f environment.yml` if Mamba is installed; Activate environment: `conda activate dplpy`